Back to Bills

 Opponents' View#

-• Seen by some as purely symbolic and not needed to maintain independence.
+• Seen by some as purely symbolic and not needed to run the Legislature.